Modern Slavery Act Statement

 We have in place policies and procedures to encourage our employees to report any concerns with non-compliance with legislation, including that within our supply chains, and to ensure the protection of whistle blowers.

-The Chief Executive Officer is the main board director with primary responsibility for ensuring compliance to the Act and wider corporate responsibility.
+The CEO is the main board director with primary responsibility for ensuring compliance to the Act and wider corporate responsibility.

-The HR Director will advise and report on any instances of non-compliance within the organisation and the Group Procurement Manager will report non-compliance within the supply chain.
-Both roles will assist in corrective actions within their relevant areas of responsibility.
+The CEO will advise and report on any instances of non-compliance within the organisation and non-compliance within the supply chain.
+The CEO will ensure corrective actions within the relevant areas of responsibility.

 It is Parseq’s intention to review this statement on an annual basis in line with the requirements of Act and update on progress made to ensure full compliance with the Act.